 The worship of the Rabbit God was lost in China, but it came into people’s awareness in Taiwan in the early twenty-first century.
 A Daoist priest, Lu Wei Ming, founded the Rabbit God Temple in Yonghe, Taipei County.
 Lu portrayed the Rabbit God as a matchmaker for homosexual people.
 In doing so, Lu succeeded in attracting the attention of the Gay community.
-The continued existence of the Rabbit God Temple indicates that Taiwanese society is liberal enough to accept and respect orientation diversity.

 People who pray to the Rabbit God are told that the Rabbit God prefers to be called Ta Yeh (or Da Ye in Ping Yin).
 “Da” means “big” in Chinese.
 For those who seek help from the Rabbit God, they can write down their names, addresses, birthdays and prayers on pieces of paper money and burn them to make sure the messages are sent to heaven.
 Alternatively, personal items can be brought before the shrine for Ta Yeh’s blessings.
 It is a Daoist belief that wearing the blessed items will reinforce the power of blessings.
-Adherents can also take fu, paper charms, from the temple, place them under a pillow, and pray to the deity to fulfil their wishes before going to bed.
+Adherents can also take fu, paper charms, from the temple, place them under a pillow, and pray to the deity to fulfill their wishes before going to bed.